 My boys and I had a great time exploring the museum.

 We did so much in the short time we spent at the US Grant and we had a great experience.
 We would definitely stay there again.
 I love a bargain and I feel like it’s reasonably priced for a luxury hotel.
-Rooms range from about $200 a night for a room with two double beds to $251 a night for the Signature Suite like we stayed in (these rates are for the first weekend in February with an automobile club discount.
+Rooms range from about $200 a night for a room with two double beds to $251 a night for the Signature Suite that we stayed in (these rates are for the first weekend in February with an automobile club discount.
 Rates will vary depending on the season and what’s happening in San Diego that weekend).
 Parking is expensive, but there are packages that include parking.

 Disclosure: I was not compensated for this post.
-However, I was given a one night hotel stay, tickets to the show and tickets to the Natural History Museum plus meals for review purposes.
+However, I was given a one-night hotel stay, tickets to the show, and tickets to the Natural History Museum plus meals for review purposes.
 All opinions are my own.